VS

 Looking at overall running costs, both models reveal some interesting differences in everyday economy.

-As for range, the BMW X1 performs somewhat better – achieving up to 81 km, about 11 km more than the Hyundai Tucson.
+As for electric range, the BMW X1 performs somewhat better – achieving up to 81 km, about 11 km more than the Hyundai Tucson.

 Engine and Performance: